WilyWren2/ReactNativeAxaMobileSdk/README.md

 ```
 </details>

 ### isSDKEnabled( callback )
-<details><summary>Use this API to determine if the SDK is enabled or not.</summary>
+<details><summary>Use this API to determine whether the SDK is enabled or not.</summary>

 Parameters:
--  callback is a function which expects a boolean value
+-  callback is a function that expects a Boolean value.

 ```
 AXASDK.isSDKEnabled((isEnabled) => {